i-RIC/solver_dev_manual/source/06/03/cg_iric_read_grid_functionaldimensionsize.rst

 cg_iric_read_grid_functionaldimensionsize
 ===========================================

--  Reads the number of values of dimension for f_functional grid attribute
+Reads the number of values of dimension for f_functional grid attribute.

 Format (FORTRAN)
 ------------------